 A financial liability at amortized cost is initially measured at fair value less transaction costs directly attributable to the issuance of the financial liability.
 Subsequently, the financial liability is measured at amortized cost based on the effective interest rate method.
-The Company's accounts payable are measured at amortized cost.
+The Company's accounts payable and accrued liabilities are measured at amortized cost.